Computer Buying Guide

 The WVU Reed College of Media requires its entering freshmen and transfer students (journalism or strategic communications majors) to have their own laptops for use in journalism and strategic communications classes and projects.

-Students will also be expected to have access to either a digital camera or a smartphone with a photo resolution of at least 5 megapixels for work they will create in class.
+Students will also be expected to have access to a smartphone with a photo resolution of at least 5 megapixels for work they will create in class.
 It must be able to capture both still photographs and video.
 This decision was made to help address the growing need for digital skills in the media professions and for our students’ need for continuous access to software for individual and collaborative work.

 Mac Operating System Requirements